pantheon-systems/documentation/source/content/guides/account-mgmt/workspace-sites-teams/07-teams.md

 ### How do I recover an account after a site owner leaves?

-See the steps in our [Site Access](/site-access) doc for recovery instructions.
+Refer to the steps in our [Site Access](/site-access) doc for recovery instructions.